emscripten-core/emscripten/site/source/docs/porting/files/file_systems_overview.rst

 The reason for the filesystem API is that JavaScript is most often run in web browsers, which sandbox content and prevent it from accessing the local filesystem.
 Therefore emscripten simulates a filesystem so that C/C++ code can be written normally, as if there were direct access to files.
 Note: if you want to run in a shell environment using node without sandboxing, then you can let code directly access the local filesystem using NODEFS, see :ref:`Filesystem-API`.

+.. todo:: HamishW - make sure we explain the implications of virtual file system, particularly with respect to when file ops can be called if we want to make sure that the virtual file system has completed loading.
+There is a faq on this.

 Packaging Files
 =========================